Can someone claim on my car insurance without me knowing about it?

 You were involved in a hit & run

 If you or someone driving your car gets involved in a hit and run, and no one wants to swap info, it can leave you in a situation that's both confusing and potentially costly.
 But if someone's eagle-eyed enough to jot down your car's plate number, they can request a data access request to the Motor Insurance Database to find out who your insurer is.
-It's a bit like playing detective to make sure people own up to their responsibilities.
+It's a bit like playing detective to make sure drivers own up to their responsibilities.

 You’ve had an accident